awsdocs/emp-user-guide/doc_source/emp-edit-upgrade-maintain.md

 1. When you have finished editing files, folders, or registry keys, choose **Save** to build the changes into an updated package\.

 1. When the Package Editor updates a package, it creates a new package folder for the updated package\.
 It appends the folder name with a version number\.
-The original packages is left unchanged for future reference\.
+The original package is left unchanged for future reference\.
 In addition, the package ID is not changed so that you can use the updated package to update a deployed instance of the original package\.

 1. To update a deployed EMP package with an updated version, run the following command on the server running the original deployed package\.